scipy/scipy.org/www/scipylib/building/windows.rst

 for the reasons behind them.
 If you have further questions about what we're doing, more in-depth documentation is provided in the sections below.
-Also, please make sure to read this section before proceeding, as the presence or absence of error messages in general does not necessarily indicate whether you've completed a step correctly.
-The particular messages that you receive and the particular files that are built are more informative than the amount of error messages that you receive in general.
+Also, please make sure to read this section before proceeding, as the presence or absence of error messages in general is not a good indication of whether you've completed a step correctly.
+Each step creates particular files, and what ultimately matters is whether you have built the required files rather than whether error messages appeared in your terminal.

 First, we need to install the software required to build OpenBLAS_, which is the BLAS_ library that we're going to use.
 Because the software to build OpenBLAS is different than